Semiconductors can be classified as:

 - Fig. 1.2a shows the crystal structure of Si at absolute zero temperature (0K).
 Hence a pure semiconductor has poor conductivity (due to lack of free electrons) at low or absolute zero temperature.

-The absence of electrons in covalent bond is represented by a small circle usually referred to as hole which is of positive charge.
+- The absence of electrons in covalent bond is represented by a small circle usually referred to as hole which is of positive charge.
 Even a hole serves as carrier of electricity in a manner similar to that of a free electron.